 Educate!
 In the News

 For the first time ever Educate! was featured in a broadcast television segment!
 The Al Jazeera English documentary series, Rebel Education, selected us as one of six institutions across the globe that is breaking the mold and creating a radically new vision for 21st century education.
 Watch the documentary here.
+Read the filmmaker's notes on his time spent with Educate!.

 Educate!'s model for scale and monitoring and evaluation efforts are featured in Nwunel's book, Social Innovation in Africa, which is focused on filling the knowledge gap for those tackling Africa’s serious social problems.